canonical/lxd/doc/api-extensions.md

 ## console
 This adds support to interact with the container console device and console log.

+## restrict\_devlxd
+A new security.devlxd container configuration key was introduced.
+The key controls whether the /dev/lxd interface is made available to the container.
+If set to false, this effectively prevents the container from interacting with the LXD daemon.

 ## migration\_pre\_copy
 This adds support for optimized memory transfer during live migration.